pact-foundation/pact-php/README.md

 PHP version of Pact.
 Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.

 This is a project to provide Pact functionality completely in PHP.
-This started as a straight port of [Pact.Net](https://github.com/SEEK-Jobs/pact-net) on the 1.1 specification.
+This started as a straight port of [Pact.Net](https://github.com/pact-foundation/pact-net) on the 1.1 specification.
 Overtime, the project adjusted to a more PHP way of doing things.
 This project now supports the 2.0 pact specification and associated tests.

-The namespace is PhpPact as [Pact-PHP](https://github.com/andykelk/pact-php) uses the namespace of PactPhp.

-## Composer
-If you want to run this on Windows, because of dependencies in PHP Unit and prettier output, certain libraries had to be included.
-Thus, there are two ways to run composer update on Windows
- 1. `composer update --ignore-platform-reqs`
- 2. `composer update --no-dev`
+The project is now evolving into a wrapper around the [Ruby Pact Standalone](https://github.com/pact-foundation/pact-ruby-standalone) project.
+The consumer Mock Server is complete.

-### Pact-PHP 2.0
+### Pre-requisites
 For Pact-PHP 2.0, there is a need to run min-stability dev and pull from a feature addition to [Peekmo/jsonpath](https://github.com/Peekmo/JsonPath), you will need to use the following composer.json
 ```json
 {